omsingh2222/100Hires---portfolio/README.md

 Status

-This is an in-progress research repository.
-Commits are being made incrementally as sources are verified and content is collected, rather than as one final batch commit.
+This research is complete.
+All 10 experts identified in sources.md have been fully documented with both LinkedIn posts (26+ posts total, with real engagement data and analysis) and YouTube/podcast transcript entries in youtube-transcripts/.
+Commits were made incrementally as sources were verified and content was collected, rather than as one final batch commit.